w3ctag/promises-guide/README.md

 Like all WebIDL return values, declaring a return value of type `Promise<T>` has no impact on the algorithm's actual return steps.
 It is simply a form of documentation, and if you return something that is not a promise or is a promise with a fulfillment value that is not of WebIDL-type `T`, then you have written incorrect documentation into your spec.

 However, declaring that your method or accessor returns a promise does have one important impact: it ensures that any exceptions that it would otherwise throw, e.g. as a result of failed type conversions, are caught and turned into rejected promises.
 (See the ["Operations" section](http://heycam.github.io/webidl/#es-operations), "If _O_ has a return type that is a promise type …", and similar phrases scattered throughout the document.)
-This automatically takes care of the "Promise-Returning Functions Should Never Throw" advice from above.
+This automatically takes care of the "Promise-Returning Functions Should Always Return Promises" advice from above, at least for exceptions.

 ### `Promise<T>` Parameters